MPLLang/mpl/README.md

 For concrete examples, see the `examples/` subdirectory.

 ### The `ForkJoin` Structure
-MPL provides a structure, `ForkJoin`, which implements the following primitives.
 ```
 val fork: (unit -> 'a) * (unit -> 'b) -> 'a * 'b
 val alloc: int -> 'a array